ritarafaeli/dwa15-archive-fall-2015-notes/01_Servers_and_Git/08_Setup_a_repository.md

 * To see a list of all current remotes use this command: `git remote -v`.

-* To see all your git configurations use this command: `git config -list`.
+* To see all your git configurations use this command: `git config --list`.

 * You can tell if a directory is set up as a git repository if it contains a hidden directory called `.git`: